hall-lab/svtools/DEVELOPER.md

 Installing `statsmodel` can take a few minutes, but it satisfies the requirement for `numpy`, `pandas`, and `scipy`.

-In our environment we need to specify `pysam` versions greater than 0.8.1 and less than 0.9.0:
+In our environment we need to specify [`pysam`][10] versions greater than 0.8.1 and less than 0.9.0:

     pip install 'pysam>=0.8.1,<0.9.0'
     pip install .

-Finally we can spot check our svtools installation and observe the version number with the following command:
+Finally we can spot check our `svtools` installation and observe the version number with the following command:

     svtools --version

 ## Releasing a new version

-svtools manages its versions using [python-versioneer][8].
+`svtools` manages its versions using [python-versioneer][8].
 New versions are derived and generated from the names of tags in git.
 To release a new version, all that is needed is to tag the correct commit with an annotated tag.
 We do not prepend versions with a 'v' character.

 For example, to release version 0.0.1 from the current commit: